-Article 44 Kit approval
+Article 43 Kit approval

-- 44.01 The relevant UEFA Kit/Equipment Regulations applicable from time to time apply to all matches in the competition, unless specified otherwise in these regulations. - 44.O2 Participating clubs must use playing attire that has been sent to and approved by the UEFA administration beforehand.
-They must submit the corresponding kit approval form with pictures showing the front and back of any players', goalkeepers' and flying goalkeepers' playing attire (shirt, shorts and socks) to the UEFA administration by: - a.
-6 July 2018 for the preliminary round, - b.
-24 August 2018 for the main round. - 44.03 For the finals, kit (including non-playing attire) and special equipment used on the field of play by the players, goalkeepers and flying goalkeepers must be sent to the UEFA administration by 11 February 2019.
-The UEFA administration will then issue a written decision approving or rejecting the various items. - 44.04 UEFA has the right and a duty to check playing attires before the match and may retain questionable items for further review.
+- 43.01 The relevant UEFA Kit/Equipment Regulations applicable from time to time apply to all matches in the competition, unless specified otherwise in these regulations. - 43.02 For the qualifying competition, participating associations must use playing attire that has been sent to and approved by the UEFA administration beforehand.
+Samples of any new playing attire to be used have to be sent to the UEFA administration for approval at least two weeks before its intended use. - 43.03 For the finals, kit (including non-playing attire) and special equipment used on the field of play by the players, goalkeepers and flying goalkeepers must be sent to the UEFA administration by 6 November 2018.
+The UEFA administration will then issue a written decision approving or rejecting the various items. - 43.04 UEFA has the right and a duty to check playing attires before the match and may retain questionable items for further review.

-Article 45 Colours
+Article 44 Colours

-- 45.01 Teams must take all approved playing attires to every match.
+- 44.01 Teams must take all approved playing attires to every match.
 The home team has the first choice as to which of its official playing attires it wears.
-If the clubs are unable to agree on the playing attire to be worn by their teams, the UEFA administration will take a decision. - 45.02 The playing attire agreement for each match will be sent by UEFA to all teams participating in the finals. - 45.03 If, on the day of a match, the referee is of the opinion that the colours of the two teams could be confused, they will be changed.
-Such decisions, taken by the referee in consultation with the UEFA match delegate and the UEFA administration, are final. - 45.04 Any outfield player replacing the goalkeeper and playing as a flying goalkeeper must wear the exact same goalkeeper's shirt, but with the outfield player's own number on the back.
+If the associations are unable to agree on the playing attire to be worn by their teams, the UEFA administration will take a decision. - 44.02 The playing attire agreement for each match will be sent by UEFA to all teams participating in the finals. - 44.O3 If, on the day of a match, the referee is of the opinion that the colours of the two teams could be confused, they will be changed.
+Such decisions, taken by the referee in consultation with the UEFA match delegate and the UEFA administration, are final. - 44.04 Any outfield player replacing the goalkeeper and playing as a flying goalkeeper must wear the exact same goalkeeper's shirt, but with the outfield player's own number on the back.

-Article 46 Numbers and names
+Article 45 Numbers and names

-- 46.01 The players must wear set numbers between 1 and 20, which must correspond with the numbers indicated on the official player list.
+- 45.01 The players must wear set numbers between 1 and 20.
+The numbers on the back of the shirts must correspond with the numbers indicated on the official player list.
 If the number 1 is used, it must be worn by a goalkeeper.
-No number may be used by more than one player. - 46.02 For the finals, players' names are compulsory on the back of the shirts.
+No number may be used by more than one player in the course of a mini-tournament or the finals. - 45.02 For the finals, players' names are compulsory on the back of the shirts.